top of page

 Although the dimensional shift might never happen at all, and although fiction is pretty much an illusion that we consume as a product, this theory does teach us the horror of fiction.
 I'm not referring only to video games.
 Imagine if the gods from Greek mythology actually existed, then we'd be in a constant state of turmoil; if golems existed, from Jewish mythology, then someone capable enough could've created a constantly generated army of them and unleashed them upon the world.
 And so on and so forth.

-Even pieces of fiction for children could be quite horrific if existed in the real world and not in our imaginations.
-A plumber that is able to smash beings by jumping on them; a hedgehog that is essentially a living, spinning-saw, capable of.. well, doing things a saw can.
+Even pieces of fiction for children could be quite horrific if they existed in the real world and not in our imaginations.
+A plumber that is able to smash beings by jumping on them; a hedgehog that is essentially a living, spinning-saw, traveling at the speed of sound.
+Of course, in real life it would be very eerie, and the heroism of such characters could be subverted, just like in fiction...

 Magic, essentially, could be a great source of horror if applied in certain ways, like pyromancy, or fire magic, or cyromancy, -- ice magic, all within one's hands without necessarily needing any tools beyond knowledge of the fictitious arcane.